UAP Common Extensions 4.0 Help

 Supported Syntax

-Key/value pairs must be line based and separated by a single character delimter.
+Key/value pairs must be line-based and separated by a single character delimiter.
 The parser supports up to three different characters which introduce comments.
 All characters starting with a comment character up to the end of the line are ignored.
 Blank lines are also ignored.

 An example properties file looks like this: